wilvk/sample-deploy-pipeline/README.md

 Jenkins, docker and docker-compose in a container for building and deploying projects.

-## instructions
+## Instructions

 ### getting started

 You will need to source the file `SOURCEME.sh`.

 For example:

 ```bash
 source SOURCEME.sh